kadambinipanda/GITAM_MERCH/UI/UI_placeholder.md

-# Just a placeholder to create the file structure
+# Just a placeholder to create the file structure.